Assembly as Synthesis

 This setting is more akin to reinforcement learning (RL).
 In each turn the agent proposes new actions; the environment returns feedback; the agent adjusts and tries again.
 Using a slightly more trendy buzzword, we can describe it as an in-context RL agent.

-The lessons learned in this environment are a precedence clause, A must be placed before B — in our running example, block 6 must be placed before block 8.
 The environment decides pass or fail, and on fail it explains why.
-Concretely we run a chain of three cheap physics checks: kinematic (can the block descend into its slot without intersecting anything already placed?), stability (does the partial structure stand under gravity, friction, and compression-only contact? an LP equilibrium test), landing (does the target slot actually catch the block?).
+Concretely we run a chain of three cheap physics checks: kinematic (can the block descend into its slot without intersecting anything already placed?), stability (does the partial structure stand under gravity, friction, and compression-only contact? an LP equilibrium test), landing (does the block actually reach the target slot/position?).
 Code in src/counterplan/verifiers/.
-This precedence clause is what the agent commits to memory.
-The same trick as CDCL clause learning in SAT solvers.

 A simple agent: random search with learned dependencies